sinnytk/guake/docs/source/user/installing.rst

 System-wide installation
 ========================

-Always prefere using your package manager to install guake.
+Always prefer using your package manager to install guake.

 Debian / Ubuntu
 ---------------